 Felix, the fallen angel who’s always the voice of guidance and reason and who may be a pacifist but would do anything to protect his wife.

-Marcus, the vampire who is a product of his time and 2000 years of vampire society but who supported Daniel from the start and who really just wants to find a true love of his own.
+Marcus, the vampire who is a product of 2000 years of vampire society but who supported Daniel and who really just wants to find a true love of his own.

-Marini, the vampire who loved once and might have been a good man but who became unhinged and hardened by so many years of life and a loss he never got over.
+Marini, the vampire who might have been a good man once but who became unhinged and hardened by so many years of life and a loss he never got over.

 Declan, the faery heir to the throne who may be an inappropriate jerk but who carries the heavy burden of a future king and who proved he’s capable of doing the right thing when it counts.

-Dev, the faery prince who was shunned by his people because of his mortality and who felt expendable and wrapped up all his self worth in how well he could please people sexually but is fiercely protective of the new family he’s found.
+Dev, the faery prince who was shunned by his people because of his mortality and who felt expendable but is fiercely protective of the new family he’s found.

 And Zoey, the human who never lets anything stop her, supernatural or otherwise, when it comes to those she loves.